UANDES-4103-201910/course-project-ejrios-cbsanchez/grimmer/README.md

 * ...

-In this assignment we accomplish several features:
+Summary of Implemented Features

--The user can log in with google authetication or creating a local user with a correct email address with the registration form.
+* The user can log in with google authetication or creating a local user with a correct email address with the registration form.
 The user can also log out from the session.

--If the user doesn't have an account he can create one with his email.
+* If the user doesn't have an account he can create one with his email.

--When the user is logged in  he can change the password to enter the app.
+* When the user is logged in  he can change the password to enter the app.
 If he forget the password we manage to create a form to recover it but we couldn't manage to send the email without publish our personal password in the app.

--An user can modify his profile information, add a picture, change his biography, etc. He also can view, create, update and delete his own posts and also create and edit commentaries.
+* An user can modify his profile information, add a picture, change his biography, etc. He also can view, create, update and delete his own posts and also create and edit commentaries.

--The user can see other people posts, comment them, up vote and down vote the post.
+* The user can see other people posts, comment them, up vote and down vote the post.
 Also he can see the author profile.

-We couldn't manage to follow a post or mark it as inappropiate.
+* The user also can follow or report (mark as innapropiate) a post.

+* The user can see the post that have bee created by him and also he can see the post that he upvoted, downvoted and followed.
+All of this in the Profile.

--The user can search other users and other posts.
+* The user can search other users and other posts.

--The app recognise the type of user (normal, admin or super admin ) when he is trying to log in and redirect him to the correct view.
+* The app recognise the type of user (normal, admin or super admin ) when he is trying to log in and redirect him to the correct view.

--The administrator can see the users in the blacklist and get them out of it.
+* The administrator can see the users in the blacklist and get them out of it.
 He also can search for a specific user in the blacklist.
 The same thing can be done with the post in the dumblist.

+* When when 3 different posts of a user are marked as innapropiate the user and the posts are put automatically in the blacklist and dumplist.
+Also the user is suspended for a week and all of his post are hidden.

--The admin can see the full post and the full user profile.
+* The admin can see the full post and the full user profile.
 He also can edit the user profile.

--A new administrator can be created, updated and deleted.
+* A new administrator can be created, updated and deleted.

--The application show feedback to the user with a green tag when the operation is correct and a red tag when not.
+* The application show feedback to the user with a green tag when the operation is correct and a red tag when not.